Multan: Invasion of Alexander the Great

-Islamic invasion
+Umayyad conquest

-Multan was first invaded by a Muslim army after the reign of the caliph Ali, in 664 CE, when Mohalib, an Arab general, occupied the city.
+Multan was first invaded by a Muslim army after the reign of the caliph Ali, in 664 CE, when Mohalib, an Arab general, occupied the area.
 The expedition, however, seems to have been directed towards exploration of the country as no attempt was apparently made to retain the conquest.
-After his conquest of Sindh, Muhammad ibn Qasim in 712 CE captured Multan from Raja Dahir following a two-month siege.
-Following ibn Qasim's conquest, the city's Subjects remained mostly non-Muslim for the next few decades under the Umayyad Caliphate.
+After conquering Sindh, Muhammad ibn Qasim in 712 CE captured Multan following a two-month siege.
+Following ibn Qasim's conquest, the city's subjects remained mostly non-Muslim for the next few decades under the Umayyad Caliphate.

-Emirate of Multan (9th and 10th century)
+Emirate of Multan

-In the 10th century, the Bhati Rajput rulers near Multan as well as the Muslim Emir of Multan were eager to assist Jayapala, the Hindu Shahi ruler of Afghanistan, because of the slave incursions into their territories by the rulers of Ghazni.
-However, Jayapala was unable to conquer Ghazni, and the alliance he had formed quickly fell apart.

 Abbasid Emirate

-By the mid-800s, the Banu Munabbih (855–959) also known as the Banu Sama, who claimed descent from the Islamic prophet Muhammad's Quraysh tribe came to rule Multan, and established the Emirate of Banu Munabbih, which ruled for the next century.
+By the mid-800s, the Banu Munabbih (855–959) also known as the Banu Sama, who claimed descent from the Islamic prophet Muhammad's Quraysh tribe came to rule Multan, and established the Emirate of Banu Munabbih, which ruled for a century.
+The city thus became capital of the Emirate of Multan in 855.
+Al-Masudi of Baghdad who visited Indus Valley in 915 mentioned in his The Meadows of Gold that it was one of the strongest frontier places of Muslims, and in its neighbourhood there were a hundred and twenty thousand towns and villages.

-During this era, the Multan Sun Temple was noted by the 10th century Arab geographer Al-Muqaddasi to have been located in a most populous part of the city.
+During this era, the Multan Sun Temple was noted by the 10th century Arab geographer al-Muqaddasi to have been located in a most populous part of the city.
 The Hindu temple was noted to have accrued the Muslim rulers large tax revenues, by some accounts up to 30% of the state's revenues.
 During this time, the city's Arabic nickname was Faraj Bayt al-Dhahab, ("Frontier House of Gold"), reflecting the importance of the temple to the city's economy.